I have a theory why Steve Jobs died so young.

 Steve Jobs was a big believer in meditation.
 Expect not just a surge in this ancient art, but some sort of gadget or app that taps a heretofore Forbidden Frequency, allowing Conversation with those we thought were long gone.

 The prayer lines are flooded, people on earth are hurting, lonely, scared.

-Jobs couldn’t have arrived in heave soon enough.
+Jobs couldn’t have arrived in heaven soon enough.

 There’s never been a better time for Re-heaven-ation (sounds like Renovation).

 Even if you didn’t care for the latest Apple gadget, you probably were touched by the life of Steven Jobs.
-And don’t be the least bit surprised if you are touched even more profoundly by his death.
+Don’t be the least bit surprised if you are touched even more profoundly by his death